 One of Bangkok's landmarks, often one of the first remarkable monuments a foreign visitor get's to see when arriving in the city

 , is the Democracy Monument.
-It lies inmiddle of a huge roundabout at Rachadamnoen Road, the royal highway, at two thirds on the way from Sanam Luang to the Golden Mount.
+It lies inmiddle of a huge roundabout at Ratchadamnoen Road, the royal highway, at two thirds on the way from Sanam Luang to the Golden Mount.
 It has so much to do with democracy like a tiger with vegetarianism.

 The Giant Swing

 A really peculiar sight on Rattanakosin Island is the Giant Swing (Sao Ching Cha), which is placed in a square surrounded by roads.
 It's a huge, 30m tall wooden structure with a red paint coat.
 It was built here in 1784.
-It's meaning goes back to an ancient royal court ceremony which was held annually already in historic Sukothai and later also in Ayutthaya.
+It's meaning goes back to an ancient royal court ceremony which was held annually already in historic and later also in Ayutthaya.
 The ceremony is part of the ten days festival at the Brahman New Year.

-In the time of king Rama II (1809 - 1824) the swing got hit by lightning.
+In the time of king Rama II (1809 - 1824) the swing got struck by lightning.
 The ceremony wasn't held then until a restoration in 1920.
 Since there happened several severe accidents, the ceremony was ceased in 1935.
 More restorations happened in 1959 and 2005.
 New, massive teak logs were brought from Phrae Province in northern Thailand.
 A new inauguration was done in 2007.

 Khao San Road